Pavilion to memorialize damaging tornado, Trend Arlington’s resilience

 According to its fall economic statement, the federal government is committed to building “an additional multimodal bridge over the Ottawa River to further improve transportation connectivity in the National Capital Region.”
 It’s a pledge welcomed by many residents of Rideau-Vanier ward in downtown Ottawa but others living closer to the proposed location of the sixth interprovincial bridge in the city...

-Tewin open house offers glimpse of controversial southeast development
+Tewin open house offers glimpse of controversial southeast Ottawa development

-Shovels won’t hit the ground until the end of this decade, but the Tewin city-building project has been the talk of the town since 2020.
-At a public consultation open house held in January at the Carlsbad Springs Community Centre, hundreds of area residents gathered to learn about the project and to voice concerns about various aspects of the plan. ...
+Shovels won’t hit the ground until the end of the decade, but the Tewin city-building project has been the talk of the town since 2020.
+At an open house held recently at the Carlsbad Springs Community Centre, hundreds of area residents learned about the project and voiced concerns about aspects of the plan.
+The third open house explaining the project...